-Gemfibrozil is a lipid regulating agent.
-Gemfibrozil Tablets, USP for oral administration, contains 600 mg gemfibrozil.
-Each tablet also contains the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl cellulose, hypromellose, magnesium stearate, methylcellulose, polyethylene glycol and titanium dioxide.
-The chemical name is 5-(2,5-Dimethylphenoxy)-2,2-dimethyl pentanoic acid, with the following structural formula:
+Gemfibrozil tablet, USP is a lipid regulating agent.
+It is available as tablets for oral administration.
+Each tablet contains 600 mg gemfibrozil.
+Each also contains colloidal silicon dioxide, PEG 3000, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, polyvinyl alcohol, pregelatinized starch, sodium starch glycolate, talc, titanium dioxide.
+The chemical name is 5-(2,5-dimethylphenoxy)-2,2-dimethylpentanoic acid, with the following structural formula:

-The molecular formula is $C{15}H{22}O_3$ and the molecular weight is 250.34; the solubility in water and acid is 0.0019% and in dilute base it is greater than 1%.
-The melting point is 58°- 61°C. Gemfibrozil is a white solid which is stable under ordinary conditions.
+The empirical formula is $C{15}H{22}O_3$ and the molecular weight is 250.35; the solubility in water and acid is 0.0019% and in dilute base it is greater than 1%.
+The melting point is 58°-61°C. Gemfibrozil is a white solid which is stable under ordinary conditions.